andresfgc/P4-REMS/README.md

 * The view of the tables in projects and properties pages wasn't responsive enough on mobile devices.
 CCS was added to make it responsive for most mobiles devices, for the smallest screens you wont be able to see the edit and delete botton completely but it is possible to move the oveview to the left in order to see them fully.

 Remaining Bugs
-* User can't save the ticket of the slug is not written correctly.
+* User can't save the ticket if the slug is not written correctly.
 Example, for House 22J user has to write "House-22J".
 * User can access to the projects, properties, tickets pages without using authentification, but only using the corresponding URLs.
 This will break the application in some cases like for example when adding a comment without euthentification.
 * Event if user uploads a new image, it is still not possible to change the image in the ticket.
+* In settings.py, line 128 is longer than 79 characters(4 characters longer).
+The original 127 was much longer, but it was splitted between line 127 & 128.
+Hovewer line 128 is still too long, after trying a new line before and after a point, trying a new line before and after "_" and trying a separation with "\", it was decided to add the issue inside a git commit and spcify it again in the README documentation.

 ### Validator Testing